abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 - `Restrictions on Internal Movements` and `Workplace Closures` also depicted notable positive correlations with the trends of new cases and deaths per million.

+#### Relationship between Stringency Index and Mortality:
+Analysis of the relationship between the Stringency Index and New Deaths per Million across different continents yielded varied insights:

+- Some continents exhibited a significant negative correlation between stringency measures and deaths, suggesting that where stricter measures were in place, fewer deaths were reported.

+- Contrarily, other regions showed no clear correlation, suggesting potential external influences or policy enforcement disparities.

+- Europe the was only continent to present a weak positive correlation.
+This could hint at possible delayed effects of stringent measures, or that these measures were reactionary to escalating situations rather than preventive.

 #### Aggregated Analysis by Continent:
 An aggregated analysis by continent was conducted to understand the average measures and COVID trends on a broader geographical scale.
 Highlights are: